 SFUSD Enrollment season is upon us!
-This Friday, letters go out to students and families letting them know which schools they can enroll in this fall.
-Now that my girls are in the 3rd grade, it is easy to forget the anxiety and worry that many parents are currently feeling.
-They say, “Hindsight is 20-20.”
-With that in mind, I thought I’d take a moment to provide some perspective for parents who may be nervous right now.
+This coming spring, letters go out to students and families informing them of which schools they can enroll in this fall.
+Now that my girls are well beyond kindergarten, I’m happy to leave that anxiety behind, however I know there are some parents out there currently feeling it.
+They say, “Hindsight is 20-20,” and with that in mind, I’d like to provide some solace with perspective during this anxious and exciting time.

 Parents can participate in a 2nd and 3rd round to try to get into a school of choice.
-If you need more information on this process, contact the SFUSD EPC office.
+If you need more information on this process, contact: SFUSD EPC.
 Also, Parents for Public Schools is a great resource.
-(See below for information about important dates, events, and links.)
+(See info below re: important dates, events, and links.)

-Did you know: there are 71 elementary schools in SFUSD?Many parents have heard the names: Claire Lillienthal, Clarendon, Rooftop… But did you know about Yick Wo? or Spring Valley or John Yehall Chin?
-(My girls go to Jean Parker and I think it’s the BEST SCHOOL IN THE CITY!)
-There are AMAZING schools in every neighborhood that no one knows about.
-Nonetheless, I know many of the parents at them couldn’t be happier.
-Did you know: there are 71 elementary schools in SFUSD?
+Did you know: there are 70 elementary schools in SFUSD?Many parents have heard the names: Claire Lillienthal, Clarendon, Rooftop… But how about Yick Wo, Spring Valley, or John Yehall Chin?
+(My girls went to Jean Parker and we felt it was the BEST SCHOOL IN THE CITY!)
+There are AMAZING schools in every neighborhood that you may not know but, I know many of the parents couldn’t be happier at the other unknowns.

 There is a lot of movement on the first 10 days of school.

 During the first ten days, the district does what it calls a “ten day count” in which schools take note of students who are absent.
 If a student doesn’t show up to school in one of the first ten days, they are dropped from enrollment.
-During this time period, there are lots of shifts in enrollment: when families move or choose private schools, spaces open up at higher choice schools and student transfer.
-During the first few months of Kindergarten, children are in transition.
-Thus, it is no big deal if you child starts school at one site an moves over in a week or so.
-Though it is stressful, many families do it and are happy with the result.
+Who knows why students don’t show up, but things happen such as families move, choose private schools, and viola!
+Spaces open up.
+So have no fear, during the first few months of Kindergarten it’s a music chairs of sorts.
+Thus, no big deal if your child starts school at one site and transfers in a week or so.
+Though it sounds stressful, many families do it and are happy with the result.
 I know several families that have transferred between schools even after several years, and everyone is happy!
+Read their stories here.

 Important Dates to Keep in Mind

-- Monday, March 16th @ 6:30pm-8pm. – Parents For Public Schools Workshop on Navigating Round 2 and Beyond.
+- TBD. – Attend a Parents For Public Schools Workshop on Navigating Round 2 and Beyond.
 Register for this event here.
 PPS-SF members will share information on the 2nd round enrollment process and provide advice from parents who have gone through it before.
-(There will also be another workshop on Tuesday, March 24th @ 6:30pm- 8pm.
-Register here.)

 - Friday May 8, 2014 – Round 2 offer letters go out.
 If a new assignment is received, it will replace the current school assignment.
 There will be no option to keep your previous assignment.